Generic Installation

 kubectl config set-context --current --namespace=immuta

 3. Create a container registry pull secret.
-Contact your Immuta representative to obtain credentials to authenticate with ocir.immuta.com.
+Your credentials to authenticate with ocir.immuta.com can be viewed in your user profile at support.immuta.com.

 kubectl create secret docker-registry immuta-oci-registry \